Beverley Road station: History

 The original station at this location was opened around 1900 as a two-track street-level side platform station running south from a grade crossing at Beverley Road.
 The station was established to serve the then-new upscale planned community of Prospect Park South.
 The current station house and below-grade platforms were completed at the end of 1907, and have been on the National Register of Historic Places since 2004.

+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

-During the 1964–1965 fiscal year, the platforms at Beverley Road, along with those at six other stations on the Brighton Line, were lengthened to 615 feet to accommodate a ten-car train of 60 feet-long IND cars, or a nine-car train of 67 feet-long BMT cars.
+During the 1964–1965 fiscal year, the platforms at Beverley Road, along with those at six other stations on the Brighton Line, were lengthened to 615 feet to accommodate a ten-car train of 60 feet-long cars, or a nine-car train of 67 feet-long cars.

+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Beverley Road.

 Station layout

 This open-cut station has four tracks and two side platforms, typical for a New York City Subway local station.

-This station is spelled with three "e"s, unlike its Nostrand Avenue IRT counterpart, which is spelled with two, reflecting the original spelling of the street's name.
+This station's name is spelled with three "e"s while the Beverly Road station on the IRT Nostrand Avenue Line on the same street is spelled with three "e"s.
+That is because the street is split in half at Flatbush Avenue.
+To the west, it is spelled with three "e"s and to the east, formerly with two; the Brighton Line station serves the western half of Beverley Road.
 The 1907 station-house was the focus of an early 1990s in-house renovation.
 Sitting on the open-cut portion of the Brighton Line, another gentle curve to the right is at the far north end along with clearly visible platform extensions, allowing passengers to watch trains between Church Avenue and Cortelyou Road.
+The Beverley Road and Cortelyou Road stations are the closest operational stations in the New York City Subway system, being 500 ft apart.